Table of contents

 FIV attacks the cells of the immune system, leading to FAIDS (feline acquired immune deficiency syndrome).
 This compromises the cat's ability to fight off infections.

 It was first discovered in 1986 in a colony of cats in California and is found worldwide.
 Between 2 - 4% of cats are infected with FIV globally.

 FIV attacks the cat's immune system which makes it vulnerable to secondary bacterial, viral, fungal and protozoal infections.

 Cats show a range of symptoms in this stage, these symptoms may vary from cat to cat.
-Some of which may include:

 FIV is diagnosed based on history, clinical signs and a blood test known as ELISA (enzyme-linked immunosorbent assay), which detects antibodies to FIV.
 It is possible to get false positive or false negatives from these results for the following reasons: